List of Seirei Gensouki: Spirit Chronicles volumes

 Seirei Gensouki: Spirit Chronicles is a Japanese light novel series written by Yuri Kitayama and illustrated by Riv.
 It was serialized online between February 2014 and October 2020 on the user-generated novel publishing website Shōsetsuka ni Narō.
 It was later acquired by Hobby Japan, which has published the series under its HJ Bunko imprint since October 2015.
-As of October 2025, twenty-seven volumes have been released.
+As of February 2026, twenty-eight volumes have been released.

 A manga adaptation with art by tenkla was serialized online via Hobby Japan's Comic Fire website from October 2016 to February 2017, being discontinued because of the artist's poor health.
-A second manga adaptation with art by Futago Minaduki has been serialized online via the same website since July 2017 and collected in twelve tankōbon volumes.
+A second manga adaptation with art by Futago Minaduki has been serialized online via the same website since July 2017 and collected in fourteen tankōbon volumes.

 Both the light novel and the second manga have been licensed in North America by J-Novel Club.